TolikPylypchuk/Matchmaker/README.md

 returns the result of the match, or throws a `MatchException` if no successful match was found.
 In the `Matcher<TInput>` class this method returns a boolean value, which signifies whether the match was successful.
-This class also contains the `ExecuteOnStrict` method, thich also throws the `MatchException` if the match is not successful.
+This class also contains the `ExecuteOnStrict` method, which also throws the `MatchException` if the match is not successful.

-The `Compile` method is also available.
+The `ToFunction` method is also available.
 It returns a function which, when called, will execute the match expression.

 ## A more complex example